fahad-zakir/PointTrackerApp/README.md

 # Point Tracker

 ## Overview
-Point Tracker is a simple web application that allows users to manage a set of named points on a 2D plane.
-Users can add, edit, and delete points, and the application displays them in a user-friendly table.
-The nearest and farthest points are calculated in real-time as users edit point coordinates.
+Point Tracker App is a simple web application that allows users to manage a set of named points on a 2D plane.
+Users can add, edit, and delete points; the application displays them in a user-friendly table.
+The nearest and farthest points are calculated in real time as users edit point coordinates.

 ## Features
 - Display a list of points in a table sorted by name.
-- Add new points with name and coordinates (X, Y).
+- Add new points with names and coordinates (X, Y).
 - Edit existing points.
 - Delete points from the list.
 - Real-time calculation of nearest and farthest points based on current coordinates.